| |

 Free Washington Discover Pass: What You Should Know

-Do you need a Free Discover Pass?
-There is always a need for discover pass especially for Washington’s greatest parks and recreation areas.
-However its price is affordable at just $30-$35 per year,some Washington residents can skip the purchase altogether.
+Do you need a Free Washington Discover Pass, especially for Washington’s greatest parks and recreation areas?
+It’s quite affordable and goes for just $30-$35 per year.
+Some Washington residents can skip the purchase altogether.

 You should know that Disabled Veterans and disabled Washington State residents do not need a Discover Pass to access state parks.